HireDale/daleydose/home-window.md

 ## **NOTES**
 ---
 - Access to the Daley Dose application requires an active subscription.
+- Your device must be connected to the internet to send digital prescriptions.

+- ## **RELATED TOPICS**
 - You must have a **Prescriber** role to create prescriptions.
   + See [**About User Roles**](/daleydose/about-user-roles) for more information.
 - An **Administrator** or **Support** user can impose or remove a prescription restriction on a **Prescriber**.
   + See [**Prescription Restrictions**](/daleydose/about-prescription-restrictions) for more information.
-- Your device must be connected to the internet to send digital prescriptions.

 ![Daily Dose user interface](/assets/images/daley-dose-home-window-clean.png)